codysork/dotfiles/README.md

 ``` ~/Scripts/todo/todo.cfg ```

 change ``` export TODO_DIR="/home/cody/Sync/Todo" ```
-to whatver path you will be using for your todo.txt file.
+to whatever path you will be using for your todo.txt file.